 Tyler Coleman '14- JV Coach

-Coach Coleman is returning for his second season as a JV coach.
+Coach Coleman is returning for his third season as a JV coach.
 He graduated Servite High School in 2014, playing both football and lacrosse.
 He originally played midfield during his freshman and sophomore year but was asked to change positions his junior year to goalie because of team needs.
 His senior year, he was named team captain and finished Second Team All Trinity.
 He later went on to play at Whittier College as a goalie his freshman to junior year, ultimately winding back at midfield where he was named starter for the year.
 Coach Coleman wants to give back to the Servite Lacrosse Program since he is thankful for his time playing under Coach O’Leary.
 Tyler is part of a Servite family with his father Greg ’88, Uncle Garrett ’01 and his brother Chase ’19.

 - Class of 2020

 - Class of 2018

 - Class of 2017